-You should also know that if you drop or lose your coverage with this Fund and do not enroll in a Medicare prescription drug plan within 63 continuous days after your current coverage ends with this Fund, you may pay a higher premium (as a penalty) to enroll in a Medicare prescription drug plan later.
-If you go 63 continuous days or longer without creditable prescription drug coverage (prescription drug coverage that is at least as good as Medicare's prescription drug coverage), your monthly premium will go up at least 1% of the Medicare base beneficiary premium per month for every month that you did not have that coverage.
+(as a penalty) to enroll in a Medicare prescription drug plan later.
+If you go 63 continuous days or longer without creditable prescription drug coverage (prescription drug coverage that is at least as good as Medicare's prescription drug coverage), your monthly premium may go up at least 1% of the Medicare base beneficiary premium per month for every month that you did not have that coverage.
 For example, if you go nineteen (19) months without creditable coverage, your premium may consistently be at least 19% higher than the Medicare base beneficiary premium.
 You may have to pay this higher premium (a penalty) as long as you have Medicare prescription drug coverage.
 In addition, you may have to wait until the next annual enrollment period for Medicare prescription drug coverage (October 15th through December 7th, each year) to enroll.